Best Carb For Ironhead

 You'll find three styles of Bendix Carb for Harley V-twins; 38mm fixed main jet (factory style), 38mm adjustable main jet, and 40mm adjustable main jet.

-Keihin Carburetor
+Keihin Butterfly Carburetor

-The first two years of Keihin-equipped Sportsters had issues (early 1976-1977), but these were addressed and corrected by 1978.
-In 1979, venturi size went from 38mm to 34mm.
+Keihin carbs fitted to Sportsters from late 1976 to 1978 have a 38mm venturi size.
+The first two years of Keihin-equipped Sportsters had issues, but these were addressed and corrected by 1978.

 In 1984, Harley-Davidson offered the XR-1000 Sportster, which featured a pair of 36mm Dell'Orto carburetors.